symfony/symfony-docs/cookbook/routing/custom_route_loader.rst

         return $collection;

 The important part here is the ``type`` key.
-Its value should be "extra".
-This is the type which the ``ExtraLoader`` supports and this will make sure its ``load()`` method gets called.
+Its value should be "extra" as this is the type which the ``ExtraLoader`` supports and this will make sure its ``load()`` method gets called.
 The ``resource`` key is insignificant for the ``ExtraLoader``, so it is set to ".".